9 ways to assess your program’s performance

 Luckily, assessment of your program’s performance is not limited to only using your own program data.
 In fact, a range of methods can – and should – be adopted to broaden the performance information used as the basis of a robust performance assessment.

 Over the years, the Grosvenor team has conducted many program performance reviews and evaluations in collaboration with government entities.
-We’ve tried and tested numerous methods to collect performance information and have collated nine ways to assess program performance to help you meet your requirements.
+We’ve tried and tested numerous methods to collect performance information.

 - Key Performance Indicators (KPIs) –A classic way of measuring performance!
 In simple terms, a KPI is a metric which is used to understand whether the program is on track to meet its performance goals.
 Learn more about developing meaningful KPIs here.